python-poetry/poetry/CONTRIBUTING.md

 * **Provide specific examples to demonstrate the steps**..
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.

 ### Contributing to code

+#### Picking an issue

+> **Note:** If you are a first time contributor, and are looking for an issue to take on, you might want to look for [Good First Issue](https://github.com/python-poetry/poetry/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22)
+> labelled issues.
+We do our best to label such issues, however we might fall behind at times.
+So, ask us.

+If you would like to take on an issue, feel free to comment on the issue tagging `@python-poetry/triage`.
+We are more than happy to discuss solutions on the issue.
+If you would like help with navigating the code base, join us on our [Discord Server](https://discordapp.com/invite/awxPgve).

 #### Local development